maizavolpato/web_project_around/README.md

 The base to achieve this was Object-Oriented Programming (OOP), part studied in this sprint, so two new classes were created: one Card (form elements) and two FormValidator (form validation).
 After creating them, it was necessary just to use export and import techniques.

 Sprint 11 - Object-Oriented Programming Advanced

 In this part of the project, the following classes were created and encapsulated, each performing specific tasks:
 Section – a class responsible for rendering a list of elements on the page according to certain requirements.
 Popup – a class that handles opening and closing pop-up windows, whether by clicking the close button, clicking outside the modal window, or pressing the Escape key.
 PopupWithForm – a subclass of Popup that includes specific modifications related to form handling.
 PopupWithImage – also a subclass of Popup, containing specific methods since it is responsible for enlarging an image when the user clicks on it.
 UserInfo – a class responsible for rendering user information on the page.

+Sprint 12 - Java Script Asincrono e Trabalho com Api

+In this part of the project, the website was connected to the TripleTen server.
+This means that all the information a user adds is now saved on the server, and anyone can load the updated data.
+The user profile section was updated so that the name, description, and profile picture are all stored on the server.
+The card creation feature was also improved — new cards can now be added, deleted, and liked, with all these actions connected directly to the server.